gin66/FastAccelStepper/README.md

 ### ALL

 The used formula is just s = 1/2 * a * t² = v² / (2 a) with s = steps, a = acceleration, v = speed and t = time.
 In order to determine the speed for a given step, the calculation is v = sqrt(2 * a * s).
 The performed square root is an 8 bit table lookup using log2/pow2.
 Sufficient exact for this purpose.

+For the linear acceleration from/to standstill the used formula is s = 1/2 * j * t³.
+The variable j is calculated from acceleration and steps of linear acceleration, which is set by `setLinearAcceleration()`.

 The compare interrupt routines use 16bit tick counters, which translates to approx. 4ms.
 For longer time between pulses, pauses without step output can be added.
 With this approach the ramp generation supports up to one step per 268s.